AviatrixSystems/Docs/HowTos/guardduty.rst

  Amazon GuardDuty Integration
 =================================

-Coming soon in release 3.5, Aviatrix Controller integrates with `Amazon GuardDuty <https://aws.amazon.com/guardduty/>`_ to provide you the IDS protection on a per account and region bases.
+Aviatrix Controller integrates with `Amazon GuardDuty <https://aws.amazon.com/guardduty/>`_ to provide you the IDS protection on a per account and region bases.

 Amazon GuardDuty continuesly monitors an account's AWS environment and reports findings.
 GuardDuty sifts through CloudTrail logs, VPC Flow logs and DNS logs to assess risk and generate findings.
 To learn more on GuardDuty, read `Amazon GuardDuty FAQ <https://aws.amazon.com/guardduty/faqs/>`_.